 You should not need any vaccinations unless you are travelling on to Tanzania, in which case yellow fever jabs are required (but please double check your national health authority’s updates).
 Ensure you have adequate health insurance.
 We recommend considering temporary membership of the Flying Doctors, who can airlift you to Nairobi in an emergency.

 English and Kiswahili are the official languages; the currency is the Kenyan Shilling, divided into 100 cents; the time zone is GMT +3; the dialling code is 254; As from 1st September 2015 all nationalities have to obtain their Visa online before travel.

 We pay all our staff a service charge in addition to their salary.
 If you want to add a discretionary tip we provide an envelope in your tent, which you can hand to the manager on departure: this is shared among all the staff.

 If you wish to reward your ranger, spotter or butler direct, we would recommend between US$5 and US$10 per person per day, but stress that such tipping is entirely at your discretion.

 In a word, yes.
 All travel involves some risk, but Kenya is predominantly a safe destination.

 Andy and I began our Bushtops adventure because we love, respect and believe in the country.
 Andy is a third generation Kenyan and together we’ve spent more than 30 years raising a family here and creating safe, wonderful havens in one of the world’s most welcoming nations.

 Like most emerging nations, Kenya is subject to occasional instability, but the chances of this involving visitors is infinitely small.
-That doesn’t stop journalists misreporting the facts and often creating false impressions, turning isolated incidents into scare stories.
-We’ve been amazed at how distorted, factually inaccurate and simply wrong much coverage has been.

 If you have any particular concerns about security or safety regarding your potential visit, please don’t hesitate to contact me directly.